-Applications are made directly to the module co-organizer, Professor Gregg Bucken-Knapp (School of Public Administration, University of Gothenburg) starting March 3, 2022 and must be sent by email to email@example.com.
-The application period closed on April 1, 2022 at 23.59.
-Please note that the subject line for the email to Professor Bucken-Knapp including your application materials must read: SAYP2022WB APPLICATION.
+Applications are made directly to the module co-organizer, Professor Gregg Bucken-Knapp (School of Public Administration, University of Gothenburg) and must be sent by email to email@example.com.
+The application period closes on April 5, 2023 at 23.59.
+Please note that the subject line for the email to Professor Bucken-Knapp including your application materials must read: SAYP2023 TBILISI APPLICATION.

 Your application must contain the following documents, all of which can be downloaded here:

 - Motivation letter: Make sure to read the questions thoroughly and be specific and personal in your reasoning.
 Without exception, answers may not exceed the allowed number of characters (letters and spaces) for each question.

 - Curriculum Vitae (CV) in the Europass format of maximum 3 pages.
 A CV submitted in any other format than the Europass is NOT valid.
 Additional pages will be disregarded.